 Once dry, (this goes for all tomatoes) you can pack them into a jar of olive oil which will simultaneously rehydrate and preserve them to use in whatever way you wish – adding a few peppercorns and a clove of garlic gives the oil a delicate subtle aroma which is delish over salad, you can use it to cook with or drizzle it over warm Ciabatta – divine – spritz the oil if dieting.

 Canning tomatoes is still popular with a lot of people and If time allowed I’d do more myself.
-But it is labor intensive and time consuming so the tomatoes I would historically have put in cans, now get made into sauces which for me is easier and a heck of a lot faster.
+But it is labor-intensive and time-consuming so the tomatoes I would historically have put in cans, now get made into sauces which for me is easier and a heck of a lot faster.

-Once made into sauce then apportioned and frozen.
+Once made into the sauce then apportioned and frozen.
 Once solid I use a food vacuum sealer to shut all the air out, then return them to the freezer where they’ll keep in pristine condition for months – if they were allowed to…

 There are hundreds of recipes for fresh tomato sauce, many of which I’ve tried and tweaked to get that intense tomato flavor.
 However, the recipe I’ve been using since I found it years ago, is from a renown British home cook Delia Smith – and it really is awesome – try it for yourself!